nniikkoollaaii/Kubernetes_with_Open_Policy_Agent/readme.md

 ### How to enforce your policies against local files

+To adress pain points one and two from above we have to do the following

 #### Extend policies to accept mainly used kubernetes objects

 Based on an example on the gatekeeper project for restricting registry for an image of an container https://github.com/open-policy-agent/gatekeeper/tree/master/library/general/allowedrepos
 I created an example under constraint-template-policies

-Its defined as an (minimal) Helm Chart
+Its defined as an (minimal) Umbrella Helm Chart with an minimal Subchart for every area of policies

 src.rego contains the rego rules